7am to 9pm

 BBQs are available free for use on a first come, first served basis.
 Gas and wood are provided, you’ll just need matches or kindling to get the fire going.
 Please show respect for those waiting, and clean the BBQ and surrounding area after use.
 You’re welcome to bring your own portable gas BBQ (no charcoal or coal allowed), but these must be on legs and positioned away from the trees.
-See Maps and See & Do.
+Download a pdf park map for bbq locations.

 You are more than welcome to bring your own food and drink into the park and set up a picnic for a moment or the whole day.
 If your picnic has more than 30 guests, we will need to make a booking enquiry.
 Please note that we do have guidelines for picnics held in the park.
 Event enquiries form.

 Walks, Talks, and Research